Value Investing in Singapore - Your 2020 Guide

 When investing in stocks, always make sure that your buying and selling decisions are made using the same strategy.

 Because the same stock can appear to have ‘Great Potential” using strategy A while appear to be a “Bad buy” using Strategy B if the philosophies behind these 2 strategies are different.

 Learn a complete value investing strategy and stick to it

 The CNAV strategy that we use is just one of many value investing strategies that work.
 Dr Wealth does not believe in using leverage as it increases risk as well.

 Instead, we aim to become functional ‘part-time’ investors who can pick undervalued stocks and grow our portfolio at a consistent rate of 10-15% every year.

 This means that we free up a lot of our time – since there is no need to monitor the stock market constantly - we’re then able to go on with our daily lives.

 Thus far, the Conservative Net Asset Value (CNAV) strategy (along with 2 other strategies) have allowed us to beat the market since 2014 by tapping into stocks with Value and Size ‘factors’.

 Other than Value, we are also looking out for dividend stocks with the 'Profitability' factor and ETFs that allow us to tap into the 'Momentum' factor.
 We've compiled 10+ years of investing experience into a single and easy to understand guide here: The Complete Guide to Factor-Based Investing.

 If you learn better at a live class, with a trainer, who can break down everything clearly for you, join us at the next FREE session on "How to Pick Deeply Undervalued Stocks for at least 100% returns".

 It doesn’t cost thousands of dollars to gain the ability to invest successfully.
-In fact, the Factor Based Investing Introductory Course is free and was created to give new beginners an overview of successful value investing and investing in general.
+In fact, it is free and was created to give new beginners an overview of successful value investing and investing in general.
 Commit to your education, free up 2.5 hours and kick start your investing journey now.
 Reserve a seat.